greenfork/nimraylib_now/README.md

+# End of life

+The project will no longer be maintained.
+Reasons:

+- I personally don't do any game development for some time now.

+- The approach of automatic bindings generation was very new and easy to maintain.
+Unfortunately as the Nim language progresses, it adds a lot of features that help with automatic memory management, boundary detection and other quality of life things.
+It is not feasible to automatically generate these things, so the whole approach doesn't look very lucrative to continue with.
+Proper Nim bindings will require lots of manual code to accomodate all the fascinating language features.

+The successor bindings can be considered <https://github.com/planetis-m/naylib>, feel free to take a look at them!
+Other projects can also emerge but as of 2023-04-15 these bindings look like the most promising ones.

+Feel free to fork this repository and do anything with the code, happy hacking!

 # NimraylibNow! - The Ultimate Raylib wrapper for Nim

 The most idiomatic and up-to-date wrapper for [Raylib] gaming C library.